 The weighted average number of ordinary shares outstanding during the period and for all periods presented shall be adjusted for events, other than the conversion of potential ordinary shares, that have changed the number of ordinary shares outstanding without a corresponding change in resources.

-The diluted earnings per share are computed by adjusting the profit or loss and ordinary shares for the effects of all dilutive potential ordinary share.
+Diluted earnings per share: The diluted earnings per share are computed by adjusting the profit or loss and ordinary shares for the effects of all dilutive potential ordinary share.
 The numerator will be the profit or loss as computed for basic earnings per share adjusted by the after-tax effect of the

 The denominator is the weighted average number of ordinary shares as per the computation of basic earnings per share plus the weighted average number of shares that would be issued on conversion of all dilutive potential ordinary shares into ordinary shares.